suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #  Security Considerations

 This document is about a manifest format protecting and describing how to retrieve, install, and invoke firmware images and as such it is part of a larger solution for delivering firmware updates to IoT devices.
-A detailed security treatment can be found in the architecture {{I-D.ietf-suit-architecture}} and in the information model {{I-D.ietf-suit-information-model}} documents.
+A detailed security treatment can be found in the architecture {{RFC9019}} and in the information model {{I-D.ietf-suit-information-model}} documents.

 # Acknowledgements